Frequently Asked

 Using the digital BOTOX® Specialty Pharmacy Card

-Will my EOB be the only document I need to submit?
+Will my Explanation of Benefits (EOB) or Remittance Advice (RA) be the only document I need to submit?

-For your EOB to be sufficient documentation, it must include the details of your out-of-pocket responsibility for both the BOTOX® and the injection (shown by the procedure in the examples below).
-If your EOB does not have the codes, you may need to upload additional documents listed on the claim submission page.
+As long as your EOB or RA includes details of your out-of-pocket responsibility for both BOTOX® and the procedure, it will be sufficient.
+If your EOB or RA does not have the codes, you may need to upload additional documents listed on the claim submission’s page.
 Examples of documents you may receive after treatment:

 How to Submit or Check on a Claim